AmiraVomir/underbar/README.md

-# underbar
+# underbar-review
 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This project was worked on independently.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites